Zelek, Frano impress coaches with their performances

 Sonneborn wins event title in the 3,000 meter race

-Hasani Roseby is now entering her fifth season with the Tulane track and field program after an illustrious collegiate and professional career that saw her capture numerous individual and team titles while competing at UCLA - where Peterson was an assistant for a number of years - and abroad.
-In her four seasons at the helm of the sprints and hurdles program at Tulane, the Greenies have seen vast improvements in a number of events.
+Hasani Roseby is now entering her seventh season with the Tulane track and field program after an illustrious collegiate and professional career that saw her capture numerous individual and team titles while competing at UCLA - where Peterson was an assistant for a number of years - and abroad.
+In her five seasons at the helm of the sprints and hurdles program at Tulane, the Greenies have seen vast improvements in a number of events.

 At the conference level, Roseby coached Riles to the 2010 Conference USA Outdoor Championships 400 meter gold medal with a time of 53.62, marking the first individual Conference USA Champion for Tulane since 2007.
 DeBowles earned the silver medal in the 400 meter hurdles at the 2011 C-USA Championships with a time of 58.82 seconds.
 In addition to these two stellar performances, a slew of her athletes have scored points for the team over the course of her tenure.
-During the 2010 C-USA Outdoor Championships, her student-athletes were the only ones who notched points for the squad.
+During the 2010 C-USA Indoor Championships, her student-athletes were the only ones who notched points for the squad.

 Prior to joining Tulane, Roseby competed on the national and international levels.
 The Monterey, Calif., native was a two-time qualifier for the US Olympic Trials, competing in the 100-meter hurdles in 2004 and the 100-meter event during the summer of 2008.
 She arrived on the international stage in 2004 when she competed as a member of the USA roster at the U-23 NACAC Track and Field Championships.
 Roseby nabbed the silver medal as a member of the US 4x100 relay team and also took home the bronze medal in the 100-meter hurdles.
 Three years later, she won the USATF Indoor national crown, running 7.16 over 60-meters to rank second in the United States and among the top 10 in the world.

-In March of 2009, Roseby was a finalist in the 60-meter dash at the USA Track & Field Indoor National Championship, placing seventh, as she represented the United States at several international meets.
-The sprinter claimed individual titles in the 100 and 200-meter dash events for Team USA in St. Polten, Austria that season.
 Roseby prepped at UCLA, where she was a three-time All-American and a member of UCLA's NCAA Division I National Championship Team in 2004.
 That year, she finished the campaign with a broken right hand, but still helped the Bruins to a national runner up finish in the 4x100 relay.
 Roseby also competed in the 100-meter hurdles and was a part of the 4x400 relay team that set a school record of 3:27.57 in qualifying.
 Roseby was ranked no. 14 in the US and in the top 50 in the world in the 100-meter hurdles at seasons end.
 For her efforts, head coach Bob Kersee honored Roseby by making her the recipient of the Gail Devers Most Inspirational Athlete Award after the 2004 campaign.

 Before becoming a Bruin, the sprinter was a two-time California State Champion while at Monterey High School.
 During her time with the Toreadores, she earned Prep All-American honors on the track.